laoreja/CS231A-project-Stereo-matching/README.md

 ## Problems I met

-* For the with-mask-version (the without-mask-version is still training), During evaluation, if using a fixed mean and variance (during training, we would estimate a mean and variance, this is what the Resnet model do), the results are terrible.
+* For the with-mask-version (the without-mask-version is still training), during evaluation, if using a fixed mean and variance, the results are terrible.
 If changing that, using the real-time mean and variance, results are better.

 One bad results: